Serious about reducing employee turnover? Approach it as a leadership issue, not just an HR issue

-In our years of working with organizations both large and small, dedicated frontline caregivers tell us that nothing means more than someone taking the time to look them in the eye, acknowledge something they’ve done, and sincerely saying, “thank you.”
-Any staff recognition effort that is not based on this foundational practice risk cheapening expressions of gratitude and appreciation.
+In our years of working with organizations both large and small, dedicated frontline caregivers tell us that nothing means more than someone taking the time to look them in the eye, acknowledge something they’ve done, and sincerely say, “thank you.”
+Any staff recognition effort that is not based on this foundational practice risks cheapening expressions of gratitude and appreciation.

 Investment in Employees’ Long-term Success

 A very specific form of individual recognition is key to reducing turnover, especially for an organization’s “stars.”
 Dedicated team members need to know that leaders are interested in their personal and professional development.